 Heron Island is in the southern area of the Great Barrier Reef.
 You can take a boat or a hydroplane from Gladstone to reach it.
 It takes at least six hours to drive to Gladstone from Brisbane.
 Because of the boat transfer schedule, I recommend taking four days away to travel to Heron Island from Brisbane, with two days and a half and three nights on the island.

-Save this post for later, add it to your Pinterest board:
+Did you like this post about visiting Heron Island?
+Save it for later by adding it to your Pinterest board: